waltersteven/runinkarun-config/README.md

 Url: http://runinkarun.herokuapp.com/

 Note:
-    - to rename app from the CLI use command: heroku apps:rename newname --app oldname
+    -To rename app from the CLI use command: heroku apps:rename newname --app oldname